 Effective Tax Rate: State law in Texas prescribes a formula for calculating the effective tax rate for cities.
-The net effect of the formula is to produce a tax rate that decreases when property values rise because of inflation and vice versa.
-The intent is to generate a rate that produces approximately the same revenue as the year before.
+The net effect of the Expenses: This term refers to the outflows or other using up generate a rate that produces approximately the same revenue operations. as the year before.
 The formula does make adjustments for newly annexed property and newly constructed property for the effective tax rate calculation; however, for notice and hearing requirements, the benefit of new growth is excluded.